better-auth-extended/better-auth-extended/packages/plugins/app-invite/README.md

 - `email`: The email address of the user to invite.
 Leave empty to create a public invitation.
 - `resend`: A boolean value that determines whether to resend the invitation email, if the user is already invited.
 Defaults to `false`
-- `domainWhitelist`: An optional comma separated list of domains that allows public invitations to be accepted only from approved domains.
+- `domainWhitelist`: An optional comma-separated list of domains that allows public invitations to be accepted only from approved domains (e.g., `example.com,*.example.org`).

 ```ts
 await authClient.inviteUser({